lastland/scala-forklift/README.rst

 - Migrations are applied in the right order.
 - Migrations are not applied twice.
-- Upgrading databases which state an unexpected order of previously applied migrations is rejected (may be useful later in a branched dev scenario).
+- Migrations are only applied on top of known migrations which have been applied in the right order.
+  Otherwise the application is rejected (which may prevent invalid states).

 Requirements: Building Slick
 -----------------------------------------------------------------------